ucan-wg/spec/README.md

 [^pcec]: To be precise, this is a [PC/EC][PACELC] system, which is a critical tradeoff for many systems.
 UCAN can be used to model both PC/EC and PA/EL, but is most typically PC/EL.

 ## 1.3 Security Considerations

-> Whether to enable cooperation or to limit vulnerabilty, we care about _authority_ rather than _permissions._ Permissions determine what actions an individual program may perform on objects it can directly access.
-Authority describes the effects that a program may cause on objects it can access, either directly by permission, or indirectly by permitted interactions with other programs.
->
-> —[Mark Miller], [Robust Composition]

 Each UCAN includes a constructive set of assertions of what it is allowed to do.
 Note that this is not a predicate: it is a positive assertion of authority.
 "Proofs" are positive evidence (elsewhere called "witnesses") of the possession of rights.
 They are cryptographically verifiable chains showing that the UCAN issuer either claims to directly own a resource, or that it was delegated to them by some claimed owner.
 In the most common case, the root owner's ID is the only globally unique identity for the resource.